pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

         adds an Event Listener to the form

       captures search input
-      if search input in not blank
+      if search input is not blank
         hides all child elements of $node passed, adding style="display:none;" attribute removes pagination pagination links
         iterates through $node child elements